pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgetdefs.rst

 your own property IDs as well.

  .. py:data:: xpProperty_Refcon
+  :value: 0

   A window's refcon is an opaque value used by client code to find other data based on it.

  .. py:data:: xpProperty_Dragging
+  :value: 1
-    xpProperty_DragXOff
+ .. py:data:: xpProperty_DragXOff
+  :value: 2
-    xpProperty_DragYOff
+ .. py:data:: xpProperty_DragYOff
+  :value: 3

-   These properties are used by the utlities to implement dragging.
+  These properties are used by the utilities to implement dragging.

  .. py:data:: xpProperty_Hilited
+  :value: 4

   Is the widget hilited?
 (For widgets that support this kind of thing.)

  .. py:data:: xpProperty_Object
+  :value: 5

    Is there a C++ object attached to this widget?

  .. py:data:: xpProperty_Clip
+  :value: 6

   If this property is 1, the widget package will use OpenGL to restrict drawing to the Wiget's exposed rectangle.

  .. py:data:: xpProperty_Enabled
+  :value: 7

   Is this widget enabled (for those that have a disabled state too)?

  .. py:data:: xpProperty_UserStart
+  :value: 10000

   Minimum value for a user-defined property